zoekirsh/ruby-basics-assessment-newsletter/README.md

 Update the `generate_newsletter` method so that it prints the right number of articles when the input is a number.

-If the input is not a number, the program should print `Input should be a number more than 0`.
+If the input is not a number, or if it's a number 0 or less, the program should print `Input should be a number more than 0`.
+Remember, you can convert a string to a number with `to_i`.

 ### 7. Run the code and verify that it matches the sample output